 There is a need to review and assess the state of the industry from the perspective of social justice.
 Subjects such as fair trade, labor trafficking, sweatshops, and fair labor practices, are part of the focus of the institute.
 Also design and brand ownership, brand hijacking and global difference in regulations of the fashion industry across its value chain will be explored.

-St. John’s University and the College of Professional Studies are in a prime position to review the subject of fashion through the lens of global communication and media, sports, social justice, crime, and economics.
+St. John’s University and The Collins College of Professional Studies are in a prime position to review the subject of fashion through the lens of global communication and media, sports, social justice, crime, and economics.
 The institute exists to support students throughout the University who are interested in research and education in preparation for fashion careers.

 As an institute and as a course of study we define fashion as the products and services that comprise a Fashion Lifestyle within a geographic region as a given point of time.
 Thus the definition is ever shifting as are the products that make-up the industry change with the lifestyle and geographic region.
 Taking into consideration new technologies, speed of communication, and the global marketplace, the paradigm that we use to define and assess this evolving subject is and continues to be developmental.
 Thus, there is a need to review and assess many aspects (commercial, ethical, environmental, legal, societal, and technological impacts) of the fashion industry.